MobileApps-Cascadia/mapping-state-songs/README.md

 Mission
 ----------
-To create a mobile application that will deliver state specific content. specifically state songs in this phase to the users.
-The final product will be a mobile application that will deliver basic content to users who scan the QR code.
+To create an application that will deliver State specific content.
+Specifically, in this phase, State songs that users will have the option to search, listen and download.
+The final product will be a mobile application that will deliver this basic content to users who scan the QR code.
 This project supports Cascadia Community College's commitment to <>?

 Objectives
 ----------